FIVE MOST SURPRISING FINDS

 The numbers tell a story that no political narrative can override.

 The Black dollar was not stolen.
-It was spent — in businesses that do not employ Black workers, that do not invest in Black neighborhoods, that do not recirculate a single cent through the community that handed over the cash.
+It was spent — in businesses that fail to employ Black workers or invest in Black neighborhoods and that allow not even one cent to recirculate through the community supplying the cash.
 The diagnosis is not poverty of income but poverty of circulation.
-Every dollar that circulates for one additional day inside the community creates a job, funds a mortgage, builds equity, and generates the tax revenue that pays for schools, parks, and infrastructure.
+A dollar that stays in the community one day longer creates a job, funds a mortgage, builds equity, and generates the tax revenue that pays for schools, parks, and infrastructure.

-You do not cure a hemorrhage by telling the patient to bleed less.
-You cure it by finding the wound, measuring the flow, and building the vessel that keeps the blood inside the body.
+Telling a patient to bleed less will not cure a hemorrhage.
+The remedy comes from finding the wound, measuring the flow, and building the vessel that keeps the blood inside the body.